nadrino/kotor-walkthrough/kotor/walkthrough/040_Tatooine.md

 	- You don't sound very convincing.
 	- **All right, I'll see about purchasing you.**
 	- Does Yuka Laka know you talk about him like this?
-- Yuka Laka (SAVE -> one try for persuade)
+- Yuka Laka -> SAVE (don't overwrite previous)
 	- Let me ask a few questions about HK-47.
 	- You don't seems to know much about this droid
 	- Why haven't you wiped its memory?
 	- I'm interested.
 Let's talk price.
 	- Could I convince you to lower the price a bit?
+	- Despret to sell ?
 	- Perhaps I can convince you to go lower?
-	- Come now, think of the advertising you'll get from me.
+	- [Persuade] Come now, think of the advertising you'll get from me.
 (Medium 50%)
-	- 2500c
+	- 2500c (if fails -> reload last save or 3000c proposed -> go back to the door)
 - HK-47
 	- **Kill something for me?**
 	- Travel with me now.
 - Replace T3 with HK
 - Level up HK (7 to 11)
 - Retalk Yuka -> HK-47 Intervention !
-	- //Buy Heavy Plating Type 2 -> 1500c -> sell if needed !
-(Sell short light sabre ?)
+	- //Buy Heavy Plating Type 2 -> 1500c **NOOO !
-	- **NOOO !
 Will be looted in Enclave of Sand People !!!**
 	- Buy a Stun Ray arm if not aquired already
 	- Equip HK with sonic Rifle (Stun Bonus)
 - Go to Iziz the Jawa (with Carth and HK)